Venus Geological Sample Catalog

 Surface Temperature Estimator ℹ️

-Estimate local surface temperature from GTDR topographic elevation using the adiabatic lapse rate
+Estimate local surface temperature from GTDR topographic elevation: VIRA reference profile (primary) compared with a 7.7 K/km linear lapse rate

 Venus vs Earth Comparison ℹ️